lgbouma/gyrojo/drivers/HOWTO.md

 `koi_gyro_X_lithium_posteriors_20230116/{sampleid}_merged_joint_age_posteriors.csv`

 --------------------
-Other plots that will probably go into a manuscript:
+_4_ Other plots that will probably go into a manuscript

 * `plot_rp_vs_age.py`